-FEICA (Association of European Adhesive & Sealant Industry) has developed so-called Model Environmental Product Declarations (Model EPDs) and had them independently verified by the Institute Construction and Environment (IBU).
+The Association of the European Adhesive & Sealant Industry (FEICA), of which Sika is a member, has developed so-called Model Environmental Product Declarations (Model EPDs) and had them independently verified by the Institute Construction and Environment (IBU).
 These IBU verified Model EPDs have been made publicly available by FEICA and IBU.
-The Model EPDs represent the current production technology in Europe.
-ARDEX GmbH as a member of Deutsche Bauchemie e.V., which is a national association member of FEICA, has the right to declare that a specific FEICA Model EPD applies to the named product listed below.
-The compliance of our products to the Model EPDs is checked on the base of our formulations, by using an IBU-approved guideline procedure.
-We herby declare that the product meets the criteria of the attached Model EPD
+The Model EPDs depict the current production technology in Europe.
+Based on the product formulations it was checked if our products were covered by the Model EPDs.

+This Declaration confirms that the product